ZhaoZeyu1995/zhaozeyu1995.github.io/index.md

 * Zeyu Zhao, and Peter Bell.
 "Investigating Sequence-Level Normalisation For CTC-Like End-to-End ASR."
 ICASSP 2022-2022 IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP).
 IEEE, 2022. [pdf](https://zhaozeyu1995.github.io/pdf/Investigating_Sequence-Level_Normalisation_For_CTC-Like_End-to-End_ASR.pdf) [link](https://ieeexplore.ieee.org/abstract/document/9746821)

 * Zeyu Zhao, and Wei-Qiang Zhang.
 "End-to-End Keyword Search Based on Attention and Energy Scorer for Low Resource Languages."
 INTERSPEECH.
-2020. [pdf](http://www.interspeech2020.org/uploadfile/pdf/Wed-2-2-9.pdf)
+2020. [pdf](http://www.interspeech2020.org/uploadfile/pdf/Wed-2-2-9.pdf) [link](https://www.isca-speech.org/archive/interspeech_2020/zhao20d_interspeech.html)

+# Personal Hobbies

+* Mechanical keyboard
+* Guitar
+* Video game

+# About my English name

+Jarvis has a similar pronunciation to my Chinese name (Zeyu) and is short for Just A Rather Very Intelligent System, which is the speech assistant of Iron Man suit.
+It is a coincidence that I also major in Speech Recognition.